jamiebuilds/react-jeff/README.md

 	blurred: boolean, // .......
 Has the element this field is attached to been focused and then blurred?

 	validating: boolean, // ....
 Is the field validating itself?
 	valid: boolean, // .........
-Is the field currently valid?
+Is the field currently valid? (must have no errors, and if the field is required, must not be empty)
 	errors: [(...errors)], // ..
 The collected errors returned by `opts.validations`

+	required: boolean, // ......
+Is the field required?
 	disabled: boolean, // ......
 Is the field disabled?
 	readOnly: boolean, // ......
 Is the field readOnly?

 	setValue: Function, // .....
 Call with a value to manually update the value of the field.
+	setRequired: Function, // ..
+Call with true/false to manually set the `required` state of the field.
 	setDisabled: Function, // ..
 Call with true/false to manually set the `disabled` state of the field.
 	setReadOnly: Function, // ..
 Call with true/false to manually set the `readOnly` state of the field.